 - the politics of implementing specific targeted initiatives aimed at reducing regional inequalities (NUSAF in Uganda and SADA in Ghana).

-We will combine qualitative and quantitative methods in undertaking this research, although with a greater role for the former.
-These will include analysis of existing quantitative data sets, archival research and documentary analysis, elite interviews with politicians, donorsand relevant civil society organisations, and focus group discussions with beneficiary communities.
+We combine qualitative and quantitative methods in undertaking this research, although with a greater role for the former.
+These include analysis of existing quantitative data sets, archival research and documentary analysis, elite interviews with politicians, donors and relevant civil society organisations, and focus group discussions with beneficiary communities.

 How does this project fit within ESID’s research agenda?

-The overall project falls within ESID’s politics of recognition research theme but also has cross-cutting relevance for ESID’s work on the politics of accumulation – through its focus on productive investments, and for ESID’s research into the politics of social provisioning – in relation to the focus on education.
+The overall project falls within ESID’s politics of identity and equity research theme but also has cross-cutting relevance for ESID’s work on the politics of growth and natural resources – through its focus on productive investments, and for ESID’s research into the politics of social provision – in relation to the focus on education.